adunning/spring-harvest/spring.md

 “Courage, my son, and patience,” quoth the sage;\
 No sin there is, that shall not lose its stain\
-Through the great love of God, and His dear Son.<!-- Source has a comma.
-(AD) -->\
+Through the great love of God, and His dear Son.\
 Repent and be forgiven: know that none\
 Shall sue before His throne, and sue in vain,\
 Nor shall one name be blotted from the page\
 If he that bears it turn to prayer and tears.”

-<span epub:type="pagebreak" id="page19" title="19"/>Then Lancelot: “Though through the tale of years\
+<span id="page19" type="pagebreak" title="19"></span>Then Lancelot: “Though through the tale of years\
 That still are left before the longed-for earth\
 Receive my body, I should strive amain\
 To slay myself, and gain regenerate birth,\